I Die: You Die: Release

-The original vinyl single was issued in a variety of different colours.
-It entered the UK Singles Chart at number 8 and peaked at number 6 the following week but was not included on the vinyl release of Numan's Telekon album, released two weeks later.
+The single entered the UK Singles Chart at number 8 and peaked at number 6 the following week but was not included on the vinyl release of Numan's Telekon album, released two weeks later.
 It did, however, appear on overseas releases of the album, replacing the song "Sleep by Windows", as well as the cassette release.
+Dutch pressings of the vinyl single were issued in a variety of different colours.

 An alternative mix was used for the music video and a limited edition, white-labelled single release.
 This mix is the version used on all subsequent reissues of Telekon as a bonus track.

 The UK single B-side was a solo piano version of one of Numan's most popular songs, "Down in the Park" which is played by Denis Haines.
 In the US, Australia and other countries where "I Die: You Die" supplanted "Sleep by Windows" on Telekon, the latter track was used as the B-side of the single.